 Tip: Small live minnow fished right next to the pilings supporting the pavilion often account for the bulk of the crappie caught from shore in this park.

 - The CBBT, Virginia - The Chesapeake Bay Bridge Tunnel is quite a well-known and popular destination for anglers who don’t have boats, and it’s no wonder.
 Walking out on the 625 foot long Seagull Pier essentially puts you in the middle of the mouth of the Chesapeake, three and a half miles from Virginia Beach, right where it opens up to the ocean.
 Virtually every species found in the Mid-Atlantic’s inshore waters can be caught here, and the pier is lighted for night fishing.
 A full array of services are available too.
 However, if you haven’t fished the CBBT before and you want to enjoy this experience you’ll have to act sooner rather than later.
 Bridge construction is expected to close down the pier as of October 2017, and authorities say it’s expected to remain shut down for the next five years.
+2023 Update: As of now the pier remains closed; the latest from the CBBT website is that it will reopen some time in 2026.

 Tip: Fish a rod with small hooks and bloodworm bits to catch panfish, and when you get a bait-sized spot, put it on a hook and toss it right back out into the water.
 Large oceanic predators ranging from bluefish to cobia are likely to snap it right up.